cechallenge/cechallenge.github.io/challenge.md

 ##### Second

 The second round of the competition is a quantitative evaluation, with the goal of achieving the fastest inference time within the **same given server environment**.
+The model to be used in the second round is **LLaMA-30B**.
 The given server environment looks like this.

  * OS: Ubuntu 18.04 64-bit
  * Number of vCPU core : 32